Edit on GitHub

 type String Set this value to select for a select element.

-data_source String (Optional) One of users, or channels.
+data_source String (Optional) One of users, channels, or dynamic.
 If none specified, assumes a manual list of options is provided by the integration.

 optional Boolean (Optional) Set to true if this form element is not required.
 Default is false.

 options Array (Optional) An array of options for the select element.
-Not applicable for users or channels data sources.
+Not applicable for users, channels, or dynamic data sources.

 help_text String (Optional) Set help text for this form element.
 Maximum 150 characters.

 default String (Optional) Set a default value for this form element.
+For multiselect, use comma-separated values.
 Maximum 3,000 characters.

 placeholder String (Optional) A string displayed to help guide users in completing the element.
 Maximum 3,000 characters.